nazari63/fault-proof-monitors/docs/duplicate_dispute_game.md

 3. **Calculating Unique Identifiers (UUIDs)**:

-   - For each dispute game, a UUID is calculated using the `getGameUUID` function of the `DisputeGameFactory` contract.
+   - For each dispute game, a UUID is retrieved using the `getGameUUID` function of the `DisputeGameFactory` contract.
    - The UUID is derived from the combination of `gameType`, `rootClaim`, and `extraData`.

 4. **Detecting Duplicates**:

-   - **Existing UUIDs**: A mapping of UUIDs from previously created dispute games (excluding those in the current block) is constructed.
+   - **Existing UUIDs**: A mapping of UUIDs from previously created dispute games, excluding those in the current block and those with a different game type, is constructed.
-   - **New UUIDs**: UUIDs of dispute games created in the current block are calculated.
+   - **New UUIDs**: UUIDs of dispute games created in the current block are retrieved.
    - **Comparison**: The monitor checks if any new UUIDs match existing ones, indicating a duplicate dispute game.
-   - Additionally, it checks for duplicates within the new dispute games themselves.
+Additionally, it checks for duplicates within the newly-created dispute games as well.

 5. **Triggering Alerts**: